microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### 7th-Level Druid Spells

-**Changestaff:**  Your staff becomes a treant guardian on command.
+**Changestaff:**  Your staff becomes a treant on command.

 **Control Weather:**  Changes weather in local area.
 Takes half an hour to cast and take effect.
 Weather cannot be abnormal weather (meteors or other phenomena).

 **TrueSight:**  Lets you see all things as they really are (decipher lies, look through secret doors, see through illusions, sense objects in the dark. etc).

-**Finger of Death:** Kills one creature with 100 HP or less.
+**Finger of Death:** Kills one creature with 150 HP or less.
 Must physically touch the creature.

-**Fire Storm:**  Create a blazing storm dealing 1d6/level fire damage to up to a 60ft. radius.
+**Fire Storm:**  Create a blazing storm dealing 1d8/level fire damage to up to a 60ft. radius.

 **Wind Walk:**  You and your allies turn vaporous and travel at up to 60mph for 1 hour/level.